Failure to Comply with Immigration Detainer Request

 Who does the new law cover?

-The law applies only to “sheriff, chief of police, or constable or a person who otherwise has primary authority for administering a jail.”
-Note, however, that SB4 contains numerous provisions that cover more than just the new penal code offense.
-There is also an exception to the application of the new law that the person who was subject to an immigration detainer request described by Subsection (a)(1) had provided proof that the person is a citizen of the United States or that the person has lawful immigration status in the United States, such as a Texas driver’s license or similar government-issued identification.[2]
+The law also provides an exception to the application of the offense if the person who was subject to an immigration detainer request described by subsection (a)(1) had provided proof that the person is a citizen of the United States or that the person has lawful immigration status in the United States, such as a Texas driver’s license or similar government-issued identification.[4]
 So a sheriff could escape prosecution if the person had provided some proof of citizenship.

 Does SB4 contain constitutional violations?